Image: ESA - C.Carreau (SEMPDN9OY2F)

 Graph algorithms in Spark

-Shvachko: "Apache Hadoop: The Scalability Update" HW6 due; HW7 released; Project handout released
+Shvachko: "Apache Hadoop: The Scalability Update" [25-Oct] HW6 due; HW7 released

 Crawling basics